IyerS/iyerdsprojects.github.io/_posts/2024-05-07-predicting-customer-loyalty.md

 title: Predicting Customer Loyalty Using ML
 image: "/asstes/img/regression-title-img.png"
 tags: [Customer Loyalty, Machine Learning, Regression, Python]
+excerpt: "Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
+However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
+Let's use ML to solve this!"
 ---

-Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
-However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
-Let's use ML to solve this!

 # Table of contents